srares13/vscode-position-tracking/README.md

 ### Important:
 It is an experimental library.
 It requires further testing regarding its ability to effectively update the wanted location.

 Here if you wish, is where you could help and provide situations in which the updated location is not correct.
-There are debug loggings which can aid you with this, if you enable them.
+There are debug loggings which can aid you with this.
 You will see more details about this below.

 <br>